Frequently Asked Questions (FAQs) - Klaas Enno Stephan

 On this page I am answering some FAQs in the hope that this will reduce e-mail traffic, minimize any misunderstandings and disappointments, and explain why I do – or don’t do – certain things.

 I am very sorry but I receive many more emails than I can possibly answer.
-If I tried to respond to each and every email, I would do nothing else all day and stop being a scientist.
-In other words, I would quickly turn into a person that has nothing interesting to say – and then you would not want to e-mail me anyway…
+If I tried to respond to each and every message, I would do nothing else all day and stop being a scientist.
+In other words, I would quickly turn into a person that has nothing interesting to say – and then you would not want to email me anyway…

 I have a problem with statistical analysis or computational modeling of neuroimaging data.
 Could I get your advice?

-If you are based elsewhere, please send your e-mail to the SPM Mailing list (firstname.lastname@example.org).
-There are many knowledgeable people on this list, and most likely, someone will help you.
-I reply to e-mails from this list when I have time.
+If you are based elsewhere, please post your question in the TAPAS Forum or send your e-mail to the SPM Mailing list (spm(at)jiscmail.ac.uk), depending on the contents of your question.
+There are many knowledgeable colleagues in this forum/list, and most likely, someone will help you.

-I would like to spend some time at the TNU to learn computational modeling techniques.
+I would like to spend some time at the TNU to learn about mathematical modeling, Computational Psychiatry or Computational Psychosomatics.
 Is that possible?

 I would like to use the tools you have been developing.
 Could I have a copy of your software?

 We generally strive to make our software available once we have published the underlying methods.
-We provide code of the tools we have developed as part of the open source software packages SPM (Statistical Parametric Mapping) and TAPAS
+We provide code of the tools we have developed as part of the open source software packages TAPAS or SPM (Statistical Parametric Mapping).

 Can I ask you to write a letter of recommendation for me?

 I am happy to do so, provided that I know you (or your work) sufficiently well.
-Please forgive me that I will not write letters for colleagues who I barely know, or with whose work I am not familiar.
+Please forgive me that I will not write letters for colleagues who I barely know.
 This would not be in your interest either since a vague letter without a credible basis will not serve your cause.

 Editors and publishing companies